The top 15 most playful dog breeds that love to have fun

 You don't get much more energetic than the English Springer Spaniel.
 These playful dogs are bounding with joy and frequently looking for the next activity to get involved in.

-You'll want to keep them both mentally and physically stimulated; being left for too long alone can result in destructive behavior.
+You'll want to keep them both mentally and physically stimulated; they need two or more hours’ exercise a day, and being left alone for too long can result in destructive behavior.

 Bred as gun dogs, the English Springer Spaniel particularly relishes play that taps into their natural instincts to hunt.
 They love to show off, so consider fetch or flyball as a way to burn off that excess energy and meet your companion's desire to please.